dialchain/dial/README.md

 - have three custodians who hold secrets used to operate validator nodes
 - required 2 of three signatures to spend values held by the validator treasury

+These security properties will allow to keep validator infrastructure simple but solid enough against malicious attacks.
+As validators make the fundament of the DialChain.

 ## Validator Diversification
-Because of the simplicity of the no-race validation protocol, operating validator node:
+Because of the simplicity of the no-racing validation protocol, operating validator node:
 - will not require special hardware components (like ASICS)
 - will not require unusual data center skills

 This simplicity shall lead to the largest spreading of validators around the world.

+Nevertheless, the maintenance cost reimbursed to validators by the DIAL Treasury will be a factor of the revenue brought by the validator during that time window.

 ## No Validator Dominance
 Validator dominance cannot occur as: